Australian rules football in Papua New Guinea: 1980s: Australia takes control, ambitious new structure crumbles

 The collapse of the local administration signalled the end of Rules Football in PNG for some time.
 The popularity of rugby league, which begun being televised in the late 1970s, particularly the New South Wales Rugby League and Rugby League State of Origin matches between Queensland and New South Wales, skyrocketed.
 Apart from the VFL Grand Final, Australian Rules matches during the 1980s were rarely televised.
 Australian government aid funding was increasingly being allocated to other sports, particularly rugby league and soccer.
 Players disgruntled with the collapse of the local Rules leagues switched to League in droves.
 With the introduction of the Kumuls to the Rugby League World Cup in 1985 and international matches were being regularly played in Port Moresby, Rules fell out of favour.
 Rugby league dominated the media and Rules was virtually forgotten.
-A small base of dedicated but aging senior players continued to play with no officials, umpires or funding.
+A small base of dedicated but ageing senior players continued to play with no officials, umpires or funding.
 Most of the local leagues went in and out of liquidation and were all but disbanded.